clarkcone/catan.ai/README.md

 # catan.ai
-Fun side project to create a virtual instance of Catan and a working AI.
+Fun side project to create a virtual instance of a Catan inspired game with a working AI.

 <hr>